IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-use-cases.md

 ### General patterns for Serverless

-#### **Unpredictable / Aperiodic load**
+#### **Unpredictable load**

-That is, the number of requests to (or usage of) the functional service may varies widely and unpredictable over time.
-Hosting these cases as Serverless functions can be extremely cost-effective for both its PAYGO cost model, as well as its ability to automatically scale on-demand.
+This means loads that are _aperiodic in nature_, that is, the number of requests to (or usage of) the functional service varies widely and unpredictably over time.

+#### **Infrequent load**

+Some functional service usage may well be more _periodic or predictable in nature_, yet be called only at certain scheduled times or when enough data has been accumulated.

+{% hint style="info" %}
+Most user-driven use cases, including data driven by workflows with human interactions, fall under these patterns.
+Almost any functional services not under constant load could qualify as Serverless candidates.
+{% endhint %}

 {% hint style="tip" %}
-Most user-driven use cases, including data driven by workflows with human interactions, fall into this category.
-Almost any functional services not under constant load qualify as Serverless candidates.
+Hosting these cases as Serverless functions on IBM Cloud Functions can be extremely cost-effective for both its [PAYGO](https://en.wikipedia.org/wiki/PAYGO) cost model and its ability to automatically scale on-demand.
 {% endhint %}

 ### Serverless Anti-patterns